IvanVoronin/RT_tests/README.md

 5. Each 40 trials the script pauses to let a participant have a short break (6s).
 6. The timestamps and execution status are recorded for each test and for the whole test battery.

-The specifications --- like number of trials, minimum number of correct answers, maximum subsequence of invalid answers and non response time --- are defined within parent classes and can be adjusted for each test separately.
+The specifications --- like number of trials, minimum number of correct answers, maximum subsequence of invalid answers and non response time --- are defined within parent classes and can be adjusted for each test separately (by overriding in child class).

 Description of tests
 ====================